 Let me state up front, Paul's integration of resurrection into every facet of theology is awe inspiring.
 It is this generic "infuse all theology with resurrection" motif that I am referring to with the blog title "Christian Resurrection."
 Now to start with Paul on the justification of Abraham in Romans 4:

 17 as it is written, “I have made you the father of many nations”—in the presence of the God in whom he believed, who gives life to the dead and calls into existence the things that do not exist...22 That is why his [Abraham's] faith was “counted to him as righteousness.”
 23 But the words “it was counted to him” were not written for his sake alone, 24 but for ours also.
 It will be counted to us who believe in him who raised from the dead Jesus our Lord, 25 who was delivered up for our trespasses and raised for our justification. - Romans 4:22-25

-Least we get stuck in Romans 5 it is important to fast forward to Paul in Romans 6 as he picks back up the foundation of Christ being raised.
-When Paul returns to this theme sanctification is on His mind (Rom 6:1-4).
+Lest we get stuck in Romans 5 it is important to fast forward to Paul in Romans 6 as he picks back up the foundation of Christ being raised.
+When Paul returns to this theme, sanctification is on His mind (Rom 6:1-4).
 The result of Christ's death is that the sin propagated by Adam in Romans 5 is overturned.
 Throughout Romans 6 there is duality in the historical reality of Christ's resurrection and our future resurrection.
 The Christian life exists in this duality that many refer to systemically as "already and not yet."
-Knowing these two truths to be well true, it comes with fierceness that Paul says,
+Knowing these two truths, it comes with a fierceness that Paul says:

 10 For the death he died he died to sin, once for all, but the life he lives he lives to God.
 11 So you also must consider yourselves dead to sin and alive to God in Christ Jesus. - Romans 6:10-11